Joshwantt/jsohdev-site/README.md

 1. Next-auth beta9 introduced a critical error that makes auth routes non-functional in production.
 I've removed auth from the site until this is resolved.
 Unfortunately, previous beta versions of next-auth v5 also have various issues.
 2. Not noticeable because the auth-gated sections of the site are inaccessible.
 However, the navbar has some weird interaction edge cases for dropdown menus and server/client components.
 It needs further improvement.
+3. There currently isn't any unit testing.
+I would like to fix this once some more of the IoT features are closer to MVP.
+Still likely to be significant changes here as the implementation evolves.

 ## Goals
 - **Portfolio**: The site is initially intended to function as a simple portfolio showcasing work experience, projects, and a CV.